-15% HOMEWORK: Homework assignments are completed on Mastering Physics.
+- 15% LABORATORY: The lab grade is determined by the instructor of your lab section.
+Refer to your lab section syllabus for details. - 15% Homework: Homework assignments are completed on Mastering Physics.
 There is a homework assignment corresponding to each lecture (e.g., Homework 3 covers material from Lecture 3).
 Assignments are due every week at 11:59 pm on Tuesday evening.
-The course Mastering Physics site includes an easy-to-read assignment calendar - consult this calendar for details.
+Consult the Course Schedule for details.

-Each homework question is worth 1 point, and your total homework grade for the course is simply: $100 \times (\text{points earned})/(\text{points available})$ .
+Each homework question is worth 1 point, and your total homework grade for the course is simply: $100 \times (\text{points earned})/(\text{points available})$.
 You are allowed six attempts to solve each problem for full credit; after these attempts the problem will close and you will receive partial or no credit.
 Any work completed prior to the deadline will be counted - you do not have to complete the assignment to receive partial credit.

 Answers to homework problems are available on Mastering Physics shortly after the assignment deadline.
-Solutions are available to students during office hours.
+I am happy to discuss any problem during office hours.

-45% IN-CLASS QUIZZES: There will be 6 in-class quizzes administered during the semester.
+50% IN-CLASS QUIZZES: There will be 6 quizzes offered during scheduled class time.
 The tentative dates for these quizzes are listed on the Course Schedule.
-Quizzes are "closed book": the only aids allowed are a stand-alone calculator (which students must provide) and the course equation sheet (which I provide).
+Quizzes are not offered at alternate times, unless an exam conflicts with an event which is recognized by the WCU Excused Absences Policy-see Excused Absences below.
+Quizzes are "closed book": the only aids allowed are a stand-alone calculator and the course equation sheet.
 The equation sheet is updated throughout the term; the most recent version is available on D2L.